Christmas darter

-The Christmas darter (Etheostoma hopkinsi) i is a species of ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae which includes the perches, ruffes and pike-perches.
+The Christmas darter (Etheostoma hopkinsi) is a species of ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae which includes the perches, ruffes and pike-perches.
 It is found in the Savannah, Ogeechee and Altamaha catchment areas in South Carolina and Georgia.
 It is a small but colorful fish, typically less than 5 cm in total length, with blackish, red and green streaks on its flanks.
 Green and red are associated with Christmas, hence the common name Christmas darter.
 Like other darters, it lives on or close to the stream-bed, in riffles and vegetation-laden stretches of small rivers, creeks and spring-fed streams.
 It feeds on aquatic insects and probably breeds in the spring, but its biology and behavior are poorly known.

 The Christmas darter is closely related to the Savannah darter and the Christmas Eve or Hannukah darter, the latter of which is sometimes considered a subspecies of the Christmas darter rather than a species in its own right.
 The Christmas darter may hybridize with other darter species, though hybridization is hampered by behavioral and biological barriers.
 The Christmas darter is a common species in suitable habitat and the International Union for Conservation of Nature (IUCN) has assessed it as being of least concern for conservation purposes.
 In South Carolina, it is considered a conservation priority species, as it may be threatened in future by impoundment of rivers, siltation and deforestation.